gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ## Generating candidate lineups

-Before we can crafting a lineup that is good, let's first solve the easier problem of generating a lineup that is theoretically rowable.
+Before we can crafting a lineup that is _good_, let's first solve the easier problem of generating a lineup that is _theoretically_ rowable.

 ### Partitioning